The Water Education Program is offering the following FREE teacher workshops for the 2014-2015 school year:

 - Training on the permitting process for hatching fish in your classroom.

-We will also be raffling off a complete equipment set-up for raising steelhead in the classroom ($300 value).
+A complete equipment setup for raising steelhead in the classroom ($300 value) will be raffled off.

 9:30am – 3:30pm